eosnetworkfoundation/grant-framework/applications/ShuFanNFT.md

 - **Cooperate with blockchain games**: ShuFan NFT once cooperated with wombate, who developed a NFT pledged game named [Dungeon Master](https://dungeon.wombat.app/dungeon), which increased the playability value and fun of NFT, beyond the collection value of artworks.
 - **Metaverse/Web3**: ShuFan NFT on ETH can be [displayed in a 3D virtual gallery](https://oncyber.io/girls-shufan), this is an exciting project that will make you feel entering the Metaverse, you can experience it.
 If there is a similar project on EOS, ShuFan NFT will also choose to actively cooperate.In addition, NFTs can also be set as avatars on EOS wallet via https://harvest.pomelo.io.
 - **Angel investment**.The project has received [a small start-up support from the capital market](https://medium.com/@EdenCapital/eden-capital-angel-invested-100-000-in-shufan-nft-e91aca1f9ee1).
 - **Small team**.
-A small team has been formed to promote the project in a planned way(After team discussion,this Level 1 grant plan is to apply in the name of ShuFan), including the construction of the project [website](https://shufannft.carrd.co/), [twitter](https://twitter.com/ShuFanNFT), [telegram](https://t.me/ShuFanNFT), [discord](https://discord.gg/NkJAnGK9ZA), [instagram](https://www.instagram.com/shufannft) and other media platforms.
+A small team has been formed to promote the project in a planned way, including the construction of the project [website](https://shufannft.carrd.co/), [twitter](https://twitter.com/ShuFanNFT), [telegram](https://t.me/ShuFanNFT), [discord](https://discord.gg/NkJAnGK9ZA), [instagram](https://www.instagram.com/shufannft) and other media platforms.
 - **Illustration competition**.
-ShuFan is also participating in many international illustration competitions, once these illustrations are awarded, NFTs may also be issued for the first time on EOS.
+ShuFan is also participating in many international illustration competitions, once these illustrations are awarded, NFTs may also be launched for the first time on EOS.